Advertisement

 Portugal is fast becoming one of Europe’s digital nomad hotspots.
 It attracts remote workers for its laidback lifestyle, magnificent landscapes, affordable cost of living, and delicious cuisine.
-Nomad Girl explores 10 Portugal digital nomads places to work and stay.
+Nomad Girl explores 10 digital nomads places to work and stay.

-Portugal is one of those European countries that launched a digital nomad visa as part of the government’s efforts to lure more foreigners into the country.
+Portugal is one of those European countries that launched a as part of the government’s efforts to lure more foreigners into the country.
 Portugal has two interesting options for digital nomads wanting to stay longer than the 90 days on a Schengen visa.
 One is the D7 visa, which allows people to stay up to 4 years and can lead to permanent residency and citizenship.
 The other one is a Digital nomad visa which allows for stays of one year and can be extended for an additional year.

 Also known as the D7 visa, the Portugal digital nomad visa allows you to stay up to 90 days in the country, with an option to extend your stay.

 One of the most common questions digital nomads have when moving to Portugal is where they should base themselves in the country.
-While Lisbon is an obvious choice since it’s the capital city, there are many other incredible destinations in Portugal to live as a digital nomad.
+While is an obvious choice since it’s the capital city, there are many other incredible destinations in Portugal to live as a digital nomad.
 These places offer many beautiful attractions and fun activities, allowing you to enjoy a perfect work-life balance.

 So, if you’re planning to move to Portugal as a digital nomad, here are the top ten places to consider.